eroskarsburg/mindcare-central-clinic/README.md

-# MindCare - Consulting Central Clinic
+# MindCare - Clinic Agenda
 ### About
 MindCare is a web advisory control panel designed for a psychological health clinic.
 It provides a comprehensive platform to manage patient consultations, schedules, and administrative tasks efficiently.